brainicorn/skelp/README.md

 ## Basic Use

-This section just gives a basic overview of the most commonly used commands.
+This section describes how to use the various commands within the CLI.

-For full command details and options, see [The User Guide](doc/user-guide.md)
+For full command details and options, see [CLI Reference](doc/cli-ref.md)

 ### Enabling Bash Completion